Drumgoon’s Football Story

 The 1980’s were not bright on the playing fields with no honours at adult level.
 However a Major development took place in 1980’s.

 The historic team was Barry O’Reilly, Alan Donohoe, Aidan Stafford, Patrick McDonald, Philip McDermott, Sean Fox,(capt) Ian O’Reilly, Martin Shalvey, Colm Crossan, Michael McCabe, John O’Reilly, Mark Mermet, Martin Keappock, Brendan Smith and Niall Crosson.
+Their team Manager and trainer was Aogan Farrell.

 Recent Update In September of ’86, the U-14 team won the championship.
 The under age success continues and Drumgoon have been in Breffni Park each year since then.
 1991 brought another trophy when the U-14 team captured the league cup.
 Drumgoon have never before had so many players of skill and experience.
 In 1991 the Junior B team won through to the semi-final.
 The minor team had a good run and the under -16 team were beaten in the final.